 Myth #9: The Panels Will Look Ugly on My Roof

 While everyone’s tastes are different, the aesthetics of solar panels have also evolved over the years.
 Professionals have more design flexibility than ever to install panels in a streamlined (yet secure) manner and can even use materials that blend with your existing roof.
 This minimizes the visual impact and is a far cry from the bulky boxes some people picture.
 If you’re still unsure about how they’ll look, panels can be mounted on the ground instead if your yard allows it.

 Myth #10: Solar Energy Is a Fad That Will Eventually Fade

 As long as the sun doesn’t fade, solar energy isn’t going anywhere.
 The increased affordability of installation for this clean, renewable energy source has caused demand to skyrocket.
 As more and more homeowners begin to experience solar energy’s convenience, reliability, and cost savings, they tell their neighbors.
 And we’re not kidding about those cost savings.
 Solar panels can shrink your electric bill by half or even all the way down to zero in sun-abundant months.
 As long as the sun is shining, your solar energy solution is earning back the money you paid for it.

 Don’t Be Fooled!

-If you’re interested in learning how solar power can work for your home, don’t let these common misconceptions stand in your way.
+Don’t let these common misconceptions stand in your way if you’re interested in learning how solar power can work for your home.
 Solera Energy is dedicated to helping people across Missouri understand the many benefits this amazing technology can bring to their lives.
 Our team, which includes some of the best minds in the solar industry, is standing by to answer your questions and get your solar energy project started.